-The school complies with all fire safety laws and will conduct fire drills in accordance with State law.
+The school complies with all fire safety laws and will conduct fire drills in accordance with state law.
 Specific instructions on how to proceed will be provided to students by their teachers who will be responsible for safe, prompt, and orderly evacuation of the building.
-A fire alarm is a continuous sound from the alarm system.